negrutiu/nsis-nscurl/src/nscurl/NScurl.readme.md

 /CERT sha1|pem
 ```
 Specify additional trusted certificates to be used for SSL certificate validation __in addition__ to other certificate sources ([/CACERT](#cacert) and [/CASTORE](#castore)).
 Multiple `/CERT` parameters are allowed.
+Note that `/CERT` is a transfer-specific setting and not a global option.

 Parameter | Details
 :---------------- | :---------------------